The compactness of ultra faint dwarf galaxies : a new challenge ?: Discussion and Conclusions

-All simulations presented here have been performed in a cosmological context, however, without including tidal effects induced by the presence of a gravitationally dominating Milky Way.
-How would theses effects impact the results ?
-It could be expected that the smallest halos will be disrupted thus, reducing cluster-cluster mergers, preventing the size increase of the survivors.
-It is however important to underline that clusters followed in this work are deeply embedded in massive dark halos extended up to $20\,\rm{kpc}$, i.e., roughly three orders of magnitudes larger than the size of the stellar component.
-Those dark halos can act as a gravitational shield \citep{penarrubia2008} preventing the disruption of their stellar counterpart.
+All simulations presented here were performed in a cosmological context, although without including tidal effects induced by the presence of a gravitationally dominating Milky Way.
+How would these effects impact the results ?
+The smallest halos could be expected to be disrupted, thus reducing cluster--cluster mergers and preventing the size increase of the survivors.
+However, it is important to underline that the clusters followed in this work are deeply embedded in massive dark halos extended up to $20\,\rm{kpc}$, which is roughly three orders of magnitude larger than the size of the stellar component.
+Those dark halos can act as a gravitational shield \citep{penarrubia2008}, preventing the disruption of their stellar counterpart.
 Dedicated simulations will be necessary to answer this point.

-We also emphasise that the difficulty in reproducing the compactness of UFDs originates from the hierarchical formation of structures at the smallest scales, imposed by CDM.
-By suppressing the smallest dark halos, not only their stellar content (potentially through $H_2$ dissociation) but the halos them-self, one can potentially reduce the tension.
-Such effect is the direct prediction of Warm Dark Matter (WDM) models that will be worth studding in the future.
+We also emphasise that the difficulty in reproducing the compactness of UFDs originates from the hierarchical formation of structures at the smallest scales, which is imposed by CDM.
+By suppressing the smallest dark halos, that is, not only their stellar content (potentially through $H_2$ dissociation) but also the halos themselves, one can potentially reduce this tension.
+Such suppression is a direct expectation from warm dark matter (WDM) models, which are worthy of further study.

-Finally, from a chemical evolution point of view, we underline the importance of the complex build-up of the more massive UFDs assembled out of several initially physically decoupled stellar clusters.
-Putting together stellar populations that evolved separately for a while can lead to the formation of a stellar system with in-homogeneous abundances, a potential tracer of the hierarchical assembly at the smallest scales.
+Finally, from a chemical evolution point of view, we underline the importance of the complex buildup of the more massive UFDs assembled from several initially physically decoupled stellar clusters.
+Putting together stellar populations that evolved separately for a certain amount of time can lead to the formation of a stellar system with inhomogeneous abundances; such inhomogeneities could therefore be used as a tracer of hierarchical assembly at the smallest scales.

 \begin{appendix}